Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

-where $\mathfrak{U}$ is an affine derived scheme of the form (\ref{frak:U}).
-Furthermore following~\cite[Definition~1.1.8]{MR3037900}, a derived stack $\mathfrak{M}$ is called \textit{QCA (quasi-compact and with affine automorphism groups)} if the following conditions hold: \begin{enumerate} \item $\mathfrak{M}$ is quasi-compact; \item The automorphism groups of its geometric points are affine; \item The classical inertia stack $I_{\mM} \cneq \Delta \times_{\mM \times \mM} \Delta$ is of finite presentation over $\mM$. \end{enumerate} Throughout of this section, we assume that $\mathfrak{M}$ is quasi-smooth and QCA.
+Following~\cite[Definition~1.1.8]{MR3037900}, a derived stack $\mathfrak{M}$ is called \textit{QCA (quasi-compact and with affine automorphism groups)} if the following conditions hold: \begin{enumerate} \item $\mathfrak{M}$ is quasi-compact; \item The automorphism groups of its geometric points are affine; \item The classical inertia stack $I_{\mM} \cneq \Delta \times_{\mM \times \mM} \Delta$ is of finite presentation over $\mM$. \end{enumerate} Let $\fM$ be a quasi-smooth derived stack.
+We denote by $\Ind \Dbc(\fM)$ the category of its ind-coherent sheaves (see~\cite{MR3136100})

+where $\alpha$ is a smooth morphism from an affine derived scheme $\fU$ of the form (\ref{frak:U}).
+The QCA condition will be useful since we have the following theorem: \begin{thm}\emph{(\cite[Theorem~3.3.5]{MR3037900})} If $\fM$ is QCA, then $\Ind \Dbc(\fM)$ is compactly generated with $(\Ind \Dbc(\fM))^{\rm{cp}}=\Dbc(\fM)$.
+In particular, we have